Devolved-AI/Argochain/Docker/Readme.md

 NODE_NAME=my-node-name docker-compose up
 ```

 This builds the image and starts everything.
 It typically takes between 10-20 minutes and takes 15-20 GB disk space to build the image and start the sync process.
-After the build is complete if you restart the host, the service will come up again automatically.
+After the build is complete, if you restart the host, the service will come up automatically.

+It creates a folder `$HOME/argochain-data` and will sync THE ENTIRE BLOCKCHAIN into this folder.
 The sync process ***can take hours***!

-It creates a folder `$HOME/argochain-data` and it will sync THE WHOLE BLOCKCHAIN in this folder.

 # View logs
 You can check the progress here: